-The PERLS mobile app uses a card-based user interface, where each card displays a recommendation and a swipe gesture advances to the next recommendation (Figure 1).
-In general, recommendations that come earlier in the sequence are predicted to be most appropriate for the learner, given the user's inferred interests, stage of learning, and current attitude.
-The app recommends content on a mixture of topics, including new ones meant to help the user discover new needs and interests.
-And it mixes appealing content meant to promote engagement with challenging content that advances learning goals.
-The rationale behind a recommendation is surfaced through a "sell point," a pithy statement that explains the recommendation in motivational terms (e.g., "Your peers find this to be important" and "This will help you retain what you learned last month").
+The PERLS mobile app uses a card-based user interface, where each card displays a recommendation and a "swipe" gesture is used to advance to the next recommendation (Figure 1).
+In general, recommendations that come earlier in the sequence will be the ones judged to be most appropriate for the learner, given the user's interests, stage of learning, and current attitude.
+By navigating an exploration/exploitation tradeoff along the user's learning trajectories, PERLS helps learners discover and learn in diverse and often unstructured topics.
+PERLS recommends both relatively easy, appealing content meant to promote regular learning interactions, and challenging content that advances learning goals.
+The rationale behind a recommendation is surfaced through a "sell point," a pithy statement that explains the recommendation in motivational terms (e.g., "You're on a roll!
+Continue studying...").